LET ME STATE THIS AS SIMPLY AS POSSIBLE:

 ARE PRETRIB LEADERS IN DENIAL ABOUT THE NET EFFECT OF THEIR TEACHING?

 Please understand also the bottom line of PreTrib such as it is perceived by 90% (or more) of conservative church-goers: The huge and vast majority are hoping and believing they are going to be raptured..."before all the bad stuff happens".

 That IS the bottom line of modern-day mainstream PreTrib rapturism.
 The "raptured before all the bad stuff" is virtually an official aspect to this doctrine such as it is presented by a wide array of top PreTrib teachers and leaders.

-But the "before all the bad stuff" concept is a falsehood.
-It creates a false hope.
-Nowhere is it taught in the Bible that Christians are guaranteed a rapture before 'bad things' happen...and Christians in Somalia, Rwanda, Uganda, Sudan, Iraq, Iran, the Communist nations (during the Communist era), in Nazi Germany, and during the Roman empire...can all testify to NOT having been raptured before lots and lots of bad stuff happened.
+...and Christians in Somalia, Rwanda, Uganda, Sudan, Iraq, Iran, Syria, China, the various Communist nations (during the Communist era), in Nazi Germany, and during the Roman empire...can all testify to NOT having been raptured before lots and lots of bad stuff happened.